To create a build for Linux, go to File > Build Settings from Unity’s main menu. In the Platform list, select Linux and then click Switch Platform.

 The Platform pane lists all platforms available in your Unity Editor.
 The list displays the Unity icon next to the name of the platform currently selected as the target platform.

 Unity determines the platforms available to you depending on the platform modules you have installed.

 To install further platform modules to your Project, do the following:

 To change the target platform, select the platform you want to switch to, then select Switch Platforms.
 This might take some time, because Unity might need to re-import your Assets in formats that match your target platform.

 When you select a platform, Unity displays a list of options that you can adjust for the build.
-Each platform has unique settings which are listed on each <platform-specific (anchor)> manual page.
+Each platform has unique settings that are listed on each platform-specific manual page.
 Select the Windows, Mac, Linux build target to build standalone applications for most desktop platforms.
-For specific build settings, see Windows, Mac, Linux build settings.

 |Development BuildA development build includes debug symbols and enables the Profiler.
 More info